 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Food and Agriculture, Republic of Ghana
+Lead executing agency: Ministry of Food and Agriculture (MoFA)

-The quality of agricultural production in Ghana is improved.
+The quality of agricultural production in Ghana has improved.

 The Market Oriented Agriculture Programme (MOAP) works with selected value chains and promotes all relevant actors from seed producers and tree nurseries, to farmers, agricultural trade, agricultural service providers and buyers, to processors and exporters.
 This results in better product quality, higher levels of income and more employment throughout the entire value chain.

 Training for farming practices and quality standards as well as the further development of specialised private service providers increase the quantity and quality of the products.
 In particular, certification in accordance with international quality standards such as GlobalG.A.P. and organic open up new market opportunities for producers.
 The programme also encourages inclusive business models that support smallholder farmers in marketing their products and provide them with the chance to generate regular income.

 The programme assists processing companies in Ghana, which produce dried fruit, juice, spices and cosmetics, among other things.
 It focuses on optimising production processes and food safety, as well as the development of new products and their marketing.

 In addition, MOAP works together closely with the Ghanaian agricultural ministry and its authorities.
 This cooperation aims to create effective frameworks, improve state advisory services for farmers and businesses, and to enable expert inspections of businesses.